HangTime (roller coaster): Queue

+Layout

 The train leaves the station and starts climbing the 150 ft vertical lift hill.
 Upon reaching the top, the train is held for five seconds before plunging at a 96-degree angle.
 The train reaches a max speed of 57 mph and heads through a negative-g stall loop, a one-of-a-kind inversion.
 This inversion is similar to a Norwegian loop, except the train enters a non-inverted dive loop followed by a sidewinder before exiting in the opposite direction.
 The train moves through a corkscrew and a cutback.
-Following the cutback, the train goes through a small ejector airtime hump.
+Following the cutback, the train goes through a small camelback hill.
 The train then enters a cobra roll located in front of the negative-g stall loop.
 After exiting the cobra roll, the train passes the on-ride camera, which takes photos of the riders.
 The train slows down on the brake run, turns right and heads back into the station.

+Characteristics

+Trains

+HangTime operates with a maximum of three trains.
+The trains are arranged in four cars with four rows to accommodate a total of 16 riders, giving it a theoretical capacity of 800 riders per hour.
+Cars contain blue seats with surfboard-themed headrests.
+Riders are secured by lap bar restraints and an additional seatbelt.

+Track

+The track is 2198 ft long and reaches a maximum height of approximately 150 ft.
+Its steel structure was fabricated by OCEM Structural Steelwork.
+The track is colored light teal with tan supports.
+The track contains a lighting installation by KCL Engineering, which illuminates the track blue, pink, and purple colors at night.
+The color scheme is periodically adjusted to correspond with park events, such as to red and green for Knott's Merry Farm or deep purple for the Boysenberry Festival.
+A lighting controller lets the Knott's entertainment team manage both pre-programmed and custom lighting sequences, including live music synchronization.

+Reception

+HangTime has been generally well-received by critics.
+Arthur Levine of USA Today praised the ride's stall at the top of its lift hill, stating that it "bumps up already racing pulses, increased respiration rates, and surging adrenaline".
+Eric Wooley of Coaster101 described the ride as thrilling, labeling the vertical lift hill "the most intense part of the ride".
+He noted that the last row of the train appeared to give a unique feeling of ejector airtime.
+Both reviewers described the ride to be relatively smooth and complimented its restraints and lighting installment.